 Michael Jordan puts rumors of gambling suspension to rest during 'The Last Dance'

-Michael Jordan’s first retirement from the NBA and the rumors of a gambling suspension were addressed during “The Last Dance” on Sunday night.
+Michael Jordan’s first retirement from the NBA and the rumors of a gambling suspension were addressed during “The Last Dance” miniseries on Sunday night.

 When Jordan retired from basketball in 1993, rumors about the league actually suspending the Chicago Bulls star over his gambling habits began to swirl.
-Episode 7 of the documentary put the rumors to rest with Jordan getting the last word.
+Episode 7 of ESPN's documentary put the rumors to rest, with Jordan getting the last word.

 MICHAEL JORDAN WOULDN'T LET HORACE GRANT EAT AFTER BAD GAMES: REPORT